 - Being fabulous at the photo booth!

 Pollinate MN and the MN Hobby Beekeepers Association taught us about the importance of raising bees right here in Minnesota.
 They brought their hives and suits.
 The life of a honey bee is absolutely essential, magical and fascinating.

 Midwest Groundcovers showcased their favorite native plants for pollinators while Botanical Interests demonstrated the ease of sowing wildflower seeds directly into the landscape.
 Plants and seeds available for purchase at Tonkadale!

-The University of Minnesota Master Gardeners were on had to answer any and all garden related questions.
+The University of Minnesota Master Gardeners were on hand to answer any and all garden-related questions.
 Thank you for your unending gardening experience and enthusiasm!

 The most special sight of all was a monarch butterfly emerging from its chrysalis for a live audience.
 An absolute mystery and miracle at the same time.

 A newly emerged monarch